It's like Oprah works here, only she's twenty-one, throws barbs, and knows the place like a heartbeat.

 Someone laughs soft and auto, like the sound of heavy velvet.

-“But I think she likes him because of the way he'll hold his head sometimes, like a boy with a bald head,” the younger woman says softly with a laugh.
+“But I think she likes him because of the way he'll hold his head sometimes, like a boy with a bald head,” the younger woman says faintly with a laugh.
 “Anyway, the cook thinks he's blonde.”

 All the cops have to say is, “You're awfully calm for someone in so much trouble.”